Refrigerators are often energy wasters and clutter collectors, but what can we do to make them fit better into our simpler lifestyles?

 We can take action to make our refrigerators function better and collect less clutter.
 And when it’s time for a new one, we can choose more carefully.

 My average-sized refrigerator came with the house, so I didn’t get to choose its size.
 If you’re renting, you’ll have to be satisfied with the size of the refrigerator that’s available to you.
 And if you own a house that came with a new or used refrigerator, replacing it because it doesn’t exactly fit your needs is probably wasteful and impractical.

 Making Your Fridge More Efficient

-Here are some thing that will help your refrigerator work for you more efficiently.
+Here are some things that will help your refrigerator work for you more efficiently: